Mountains (New Zealand)

 Te Ara: The Encyclopedia of New Zealand

-- To find information about New Zealand mountains scroll down the page to Sections, then click on The Bush.
+• To find information about New Zealand mountains look down the page to Sections, then select The Bush.

-- From here click on Landscapes which will bring up a list of stories that includes Mountains.
+• From here select Landscapes which will bring up a list of stories that include Mountains.

-- You will find lots of information on New Zealand mountains here including mountain ranges, and how mountains form.
+• You will find lots of information on New Zealand mountains here including Alpine plants and animals and How mountains form.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 This searching method is called 'pearl growing' because you are picking up pieces of sand to make a beautiful pearl!